unnawut/personal-site-v2/content/80-life/2019-04-22-phil-vienna/index.md

 # Alias is used to redirect from old urls used by the previous template
 aliases: ["/posts/2019-04-22-phil-vienna"]
 ---

-# Phil — The best cafe in Vienna

 Despite so many cafes in Vienna, Phil, in my opinion, is the best one by far.
 I came here for a few hours of relax and work for both days of my stay in Vienna.